ThibaultJanBeyer/Soo/README.md

 * Make custom elements with easy API
 * Library size gziped 1KB
 * No bundling needed, for virtual-dom or anything else, so if using modern browsers, just plug and create.
+* Has same API as [omi] (https://github.com/Tencent/omi) but is great alternative if you want to create custom elements without *virtual DOM* and *store*.

 ----